 A thick haze extends till the end of the horizon.
 The air smells metallic, smokey.
 There is a greyish brown sheet where the sky used to be, like a dust storm that won’t dissipate.
 A mysterious brown cloud hangs overhead, except, it is not mysterious at all.
 The planet has been offering prescient warnings, kindly at first, and sternly more often.
 All of these warnings have been ignored, and then denied.
 None so blind as those who will not see, they say.
-This dark cloud is the strongest message yet.
+This cloud is the strongest message yet.

 We have been exposed to a steady dose of apocalyptic movies on the theme of climate fiction over the years – technically inaccurate, visually astounding or grotesque, depending on how you are feeling at that moment.
 The one consistent thread through all these movies is that bulging oceans, raging forest fires and giant icebergs are often depicted as villains who are out to gobble up the planet.
-In A Cloud Called Bhura, the villains are of a different kind – a hyperactive newscaster who has no qualms about misreporting, ministers who refuse to acknowledge problems that stare at them in the face, godmen peddling fake remedies, a scientist gone rogue, and an entire population of adults who simply refuse to act.
+In A Cloud Called Bhura, the villains are of a different kind – a hyperactive newscaster who has no qualms over misreporting, ministers who refuse to acknowledge problems that stare at them in the face, godmen peddling fake remedies, a scientist gone rogue, and an entire population of adults who simply refuse to act.
 The brown gaseous cloud that takes over the city, Bhura Cloudus, is not the villain, but the messenger of an environmental calamity, of a future fraught with problems.

-I had a quick chat with the wonderful Bijal Vachharajani, a writer and editor, who has also written So You Want to Know About the Environment, another must-read for children and adults alike.
+We had a quick chat with the wonderful Bijal Vachharajani, a writer and editor, who has also written So You Want to Know About the Environment, another must-read for children and adults alike.

 How did you end up studying climate science?
 What drove you to choose a topic that is not mainstream even now, when we are in the middle of a climate emergency?